 The Hidden Cost of Poor Time Tracking

 Without accurate time tracking, most agencies are flying blind.
+Research from PMI consistently shows that projects without proper tracking are significantly more likely to fail.
 Here's what you're missing:

 - Underestimating projects by 20-40% on average